badbod99/in-memory-store/README.md

 dependency is external.
 Include AVL globally with a CDN or using Webpack/Browserify/Rollup in your project to use.

-AVL provides similar read performance, but much faster insert performance for large datasets.
-It is however a more complex library and maintained seperately.
+AVL provides similar read, poor range search, but much faster insert performance for large datasets.
+It's based on an AVL Tree and has to perform in order traversal for range searches.

 # Performance
 Performance testing is included with [Benchmark](https://benchmarkjs.com/).